 Southwest Acupuncture College, a classical school of Oriental medicine established in 1980, provides a four-year, full-time Master of Science in Oriental Medicine program.

 Students are prepared for licensing as a Doctor of Oriental Medicine.
 The college reports to have a high passage rate on all national and state exams for licensure and the college reports to have a high level of graduate satisfaction and success.

 The college has campuses in Sante Fe, NM, and Boulder, CO.
 The campuses include clinical facilities with numerous treatment rooms, herbal pharmacies, and consultation areas.

 Students spend more than one-third of their hours of study in the college clinic treating people under the supervision of expert American and Asian practitioners.
 Students in the program learn about the uses of Oriental and Western medical models of the human body and clinical application of acupuncture and Chines herbal medicine.

 The program covers subjects such as the Five Elements, Yin/Yang, Four Levels, Three Treasures, Qi and Blood, Six Stages, Zang Fu, Essential Substances, and Eight Principles.
 Students can select a limited concentration in any of these approaches.
 The program also includes a subspecialty in traditional and modern Japanese acupuncture and a broad spectrum of relevant Western sciences.

-Admissions requirements: Applicants are required to have at least two years (60 semester credits or 90 quarter credits) of general education (including three semester credits of biology) at the baccalaureate level from an accredited college.
+Admissions requirements: Applicants are required to have at least two years (60 semester credits, or 90 quarter credits) of general education (including three semester credits of biology) at the baccalaureate level from an accredited college.